Disneyland Prices

 2. Paris

 Have you always wanted to see Paris?
 Did you realize that you could visit, even in June, for less than it costs to go to Disneyland?
-Airfare in mid-June (five months from now) is $479/person from NYC, $640 from LAX, $966 from Kansas City, $1,034 from Denver and $984 from Dallas.
+Airfare in mid-June (four months from now) is $775/person from NYC, $1,016 from LAX, $1,021 from Kansas City, $1,027 from Denver and $1,333 from Dallas.
 So the flights are going to vary considerably depending on where you’re coming from.
-The average of those fares is $820, but let’s use $1,000/person on the assumption that you don’t live in a city with non-stop flights.
-For a family of four that’s $4,000 – the majority of your budget.
+The average of those fares is $1,034, so for a family of four that’s $4,136 – the majority of your budget.
 Hotels in Europe can be difficult for a family of four or five, so rent an apartment.
-There are hundreds available in mid-June, and I found a great one that sleeps four in the 12th arr. for $1,127 for six nights.
+There are hundreds available in mid-June, and I found a great two-bedroom one that sleeps four in the 11th arr. for $1,629 for six nights.
 Metro tickets might be $100.
 Food isn’t expensive – we typically have croissants for breakfast and sandwiches or crepes for lunch.
 And for dinners we frequently have picnics at the Eiffel Tower (Champ de Mars).
 Assume maybe $100/day for food, or $700 including your travel day.
-That leaves you with $425 for museums, walking tours, cooking classes or anything else you may want to do – and more if you were able to get your plane tickets for under $1,000 each.
+That leaves you with $300 for museums, walking tours, cooking classes or anything else you may want to do – and more if you were able to get cheaper plane tickets or use miles.

 We love Banff!
 It’s stunning, there’s a lot to do, and it’s Canadian – so there’s poutine!
-Pricing tickets to Calgary in mid-June from the same five departure cities as Paris, I’m finding average fares of $386, or $1,544 for four.
+Pricing tickets to Calgary in mid-June from the same five departure cities as Paris, I’m finding average fares of $391, or $1,564 for four.
 And most of those are non-stop flights.
-A car rental for the week is $270.
-The Fairmont Banff Springs and Fairmont Chateau Lake Louise are amazing properties, but to come in under budget you could go with the Rimrock Resort Hotel at $346/night, or $2,397 for six nights including taxes.
+A car rental for the week is $343.
+The Fairmont Banff Springs and Fairmont Chateau Lake Louise are amazing properties, but to come in under budget you could go with the Rimrock Resort Hotel at $393/night, or $2,693 for six nights including taxes.
 The US Dollar is strong right now.
 I’d budget $150/day for food, or $900, but you can likely do better than that.

 A lot of activities are going to be outdoors – and free.
 If you want to rent canoes on Lake Louise, budget $200 for two for an hour.
 A wildlife safari is roughly $50/person.
 I’d budget $800 for activities over the course of six days to be safe.

-I hesitate to put Iceland on this list, as it’s already getting all of the tourists that it can handle, but it’s an extraordinary destination.
-Pricing tickets in June from five cities, I find average fares of $733 for good flights, or $2,932 for four.
-And there are other flights with longer connections that are far lower.
+I hesitate to put Iceland on this list, as it’s become very popular the past decade, but it’s an extraordinary destination.
+Pricing tickets in June from five cities, I find average fares of $700 for good flights, or $2,800 for four.
+And there are other flights with longer connections that are lower.

 Once you get to Iceland it’s expensive – but no more expensive than Disneyland.
-The second-ranked Reykjavik hotel on TripAdvisor is $334/night including breakfast, or $2,239 for six nights with taxes.
-A car for the week is $297.
+The top-ranked Reykjavik hotel on TripAdvisor, the Reykjavik Residence Hotel, is $331/night, or $2,207 for six nights with taxes.
+A car for the week is $386.
 With the car you can do day trips to the major sites, including waterfalls and geysers – virtually all of which are free, other than gas.
-The Blue Lagoon is roughly $191 for two adults.
+The Blue Lagoon is roughly $156 for two adults at off-peak times.
 Kids 13 and under are free.
-Lunches and dinner can easily add up to $100/day, but for six days ($600) that’s still within your budget, with a little left over – although you may need to get groceries once or twice to make it work.
+Meals can easily add up to $150/day, but for six days ($900) that’s still within your budget, with a few hundred dollars left over for gas and shopping.

-I wanted to include to Sydney to show that you can even get to Australia for the same as a trip to Disneyland – and stay one more day.
-Airfare (again from an average of five cities) in June is $764/person, or $3,056.
+I wanted to include to Sydney to show that you can even get to Australia for just a little more than a trip to Disneyland – and stay one more day.
+Airfare (again from an average of five cities) in June is $1,232/person, or $4,728.
 Early June is the end of fall in Australia, so the weather is going to be a little cooler, but it’s still Australia, and still amazing, and less expensive than the summer.
-I’ve never stayed at the Langham, but it’s highly-ranked on TripAdvisor and in a great location, and only $1,872 for six nights in June.
+I’ve never stayed at the PARKROYAL Darling Harbour, but it’s highly-ranked on TripAdvisor and in a great location, and only $1,307 for six nights in June.
 Then you’re just talking about entrance fees and other activities ($500), local transportation ($200, including to/from the airport), and food, which I’m going to budget at $120/day ($720 total), but can really be as cheap or expensive as you want it given that Sydney has everything to offer.

 And don’t limit yourself to those destinations.
-Depending on airfare from your home cities on the exact dates you want to travel, you could likely get to Bali, Rome, Hong Kong, Santiago, Dubai, Panama City or literally hundreds of other cities for under $1,000/ticket, so with a wide range of lodging and food options everywhere, you could visit much of the world for less than it costs to spend five nights at Disneyland.
+Depending on airfare from your home cities on the exact dates you want to travel, you could likely get to Bali, Rome, Hong Kong, Santiago, Dubai, Panama City or literally hundreds of other cities (as they’re opening up post-Covid) for under $1,000/ticket.
+With a wide range of lodging and food options everywhere, you could visit much of the world for less than it costs to spend five nights at Disneyland.
 Sure, go to Disneyland or Disney World once.
 But then take your kids everywhere else!
 It’s worth it!

 Ha, I love this post.
 I think a lot of people think that traveling over seas with kids is out of their budget, but they will drop lots on a Disney vacation.
 I think especially now that their are crazy amazing airfare deals from all over.
 You can get to Europe from 200-400 bucks, Asia for 400-500, Africa for $500, and Australia for 500-600.
 Those are such amazing prices.